DingHub/AlertHelper-Swift/README.md

 # AlertHelper-Swift

-Show an alert view or action sheet with a call back block.<br>
+An extension of UIViewController to add handy methods to show alerts with call back block.<br>
 If the system version < 8.0, we will use UIAlertView  or UIActionSheet, otherwise, UIAlertController.<br>

+Impletion :<br>
+Extensions of UIAlertView, UIActionSheet and UIAlertController to add block use, and an extension of UIViewController to show alert.<br>

 usage
 ---